 What is a cooperative?

 A cooperative (co-op) is a business or organization owned by and operated for the benefit of its members.
-More often than not, co-ops are locally owned and run.
-For that reason, too, their owners have to bear witness to the effects of their decisions.
+More often than not, co-ops – including Warren RECC – are locally owned and run.
+That means there are no shareholders or far away parent companies.
+Warren RECC is owned by those we serve.

 With their shared ownership, cooperatives serve their members’ needs democratically.
-They offer each member a vote in board elections, thus establishing a greater degree of mutual responsibility and accountability than in investor-owned companies.
+Each member has a vote in board elections, establishing a greater degree of mutual responsibility and accountability than in investor-owned companies.

 What are the 7 Cooperative Principles?

 Cooperative businesses can be found in many industries.
 REI, Land O’Lakes, Navy Federal Credit Union, and many others are all examples of the cooperative business model in action.
 At their foundation are seven guiding principles.

 Warren RECC was founded on these very principles and today they continue to guide us in our decisions.